 Make it a habit of tweeting and retweeting journalist with whom you wish to develop a relationship.
 Don’t be creepy and go overboard with your communication.
 You want to establish a positive relationship and not be viewed as an online stalker.

 Share articles on social media.

 Sharing articles frequently can get you on the radar of some journalists.
-Since social media is a great medium for content amplification, many journalist turn to social media to discover how their articles are performing with consumers.
-Journalists not only look at likes and shares, but also review comments as well.
+Since social media is a great medium for content amplification, many journalists turn to social media to discover how their articles are performing with consumers.
+Journalists not only look at likes and shares but also review comments as well.

 SEE ALSO: 5 Time Saving Digital Branding Tools